Finalrentals Blog

 Insurance

-Car rental insurance is mandatory in Costa Rica.
-Basic liability insurance is mandatory and often included in the rental price.
+Basic liability insurance is mandatory when you hire a car and is often included in the rental price.
 However, it typically covers minimal damage to the rental car.
 Consider purchasing additional coverage for peace of mind.

 • Collision Damage Waiver (CDW) covers damage to the rental car in case of an accident.

-• Supplemental Liability Insurance (SLI) provides extra coverage beyond the basic liability insurance.
+• Supplemental Liability Insurance (SLI) provides extra coverage beyond basic liability insurance.

 • Theft Protection covers the cost if the car is stolen.